Families of similar simplices inscribed in most smoothly embedded spheres: Introduction

 The inscribed simplex problem can be framed in terms of compactified configuration spaces.
 We give a short overview of the basics about these spaces in Section~\ref{section:config}.
 We consider the compactified configuration space $C_{k+1}[\R^k]$ of ordered $(k+1)$-tuples of points in $\R^k$ as a manifold-with-boundary (and corners).
 The existence of inscribed simplices in embedded spheres can be viewed as finding the intersection of two submanifolds of $C_{k+1}[\R^k]$.
 The first is the submanifold of $(k+1)$-tuples of points on a $C^\infty$-smooth embedding $\gamma \co S^{k-1}\hookrightarrow \R^k$ of a $(k-1)$-sphere in $\R^k$; the second is the submanifold of simplices in $\R^k$ which are similar to a given simplex $\Delta$, denoted by $\Sim(\Delta)$.

-In our previous paper on the square-peg problem \cite{Slq}, we developed a general framework to handle mathematical problems stated in this way.
-Section~\ref{sect:main-method} gives a description of this method, and we give a very quick overview here.
+Theorems about intersections of manifolds are often proved by transversality arguments.
+There are many examples in the literature~\cite{Guillemin:2010ti,MR314068,MR61823}.
+In~\cite{Slq}, we provide a framework for this kind of argument adapted to configuration spaces, which we will use again in this paper.
+Section~\ref{sect:main-method} gives a description of this method and we give a very quick overview here.
 We consider a smooth embedding $\gamma\co S^l \hookrightarrow \R^k$ of $S^l$ in $\R^k$ Then, in the compactified configuration space $C_n[\R^k]$ of $n$ points in $\R^k$, we consider $C_n[\gamma(S^l)]$, the compactified configuration space of $n$ points on $\gamma(S^l)$; and $Z$ the subspace of tuples of $n$ points in $\R^k$ that satisfy the conditions of a special configuration.
 Now, suppose there is a different, well known, smooth embedding $i\co S^l\hookrightarrow \R^k$ of $S^l$ in $\R^k$, and assume that the configuration space $C_n[i(S^l)]$ is transverse to $Z$ in $C_n[\R^k]$.
 We can use Haefliger's theorem \cite{Haefliger:1961wr} to find a differentiable isotopy between $i(S^l)$ and $\gamma(S^l)$ (the differentiable isotopy may need to go through $\R^K$ for $K\geq k$).
 The key idea is that we ought to be able to vary $C_n[i(S^l)]$ to $C_n[\gamma(S^l)]$ while maintaining the transversality of the intersection with $Z$.
 To do so, we need to make several assumptions about $Z$ and $C_n[\gamma(S^l)]$ (see Section~\ref{sect:main-method}), and to use technical tools like multijet transversality.
 In the end, we are able to deduce that there is, for all $m$, a $C^m$-dense\footnote{The density is with respect to the Whitney $C^\infty$-topology, described in Section~\ref{sect:main-method}.} set of smooth embeddings $\gamma'\co S^l\hookrightarrow \R^k$, such that the corresponding embeddings $C_n[\gamma']$ on configuration spaces are $C^0$-close to $C_n[\gamma]$, and that $C_n[\gamma'(S^l)]$ is transverse to $Z$, and moreover $C_n[i(S^l)] \cap Z$ and $C_n[\gamma'(S^l)] \cap Z$ represent the same homology class in $Z$.
 We apply this method to the inscribed simplices problem in the final two sections of the paper.